 Regarding the cons of this keyboard, the major one is the low quality of the legend on the keycaps, since the letters start to fade after only a couple of weeks of use.

 - The printing on keys starts wearing off very quickly

 4. Das Keyboard 4 Professional

-First of all, we need to clear up the confusion related to the number of keys.
+First of all, I need to clear up the confusion related to the number of keys.

 Namely, the US version of this keyboard has 104 keys, whereas the version that is sold in Europe has 105 keys.

-This mechanical keyboard is being offered with two sorts of switches.
+This mechanical keyboard is offered with two sorts of switches.